 Matt also used the Dremel to notch out a chunk of wood where the mirror clips are (see image above) so that the frame would be flush against the mirror.

-Then, we layered out some Liquid Nails all over the back side of the board being careful not to get too close to the edge because you don’t want any of the adhesive to be visible in the reflection or to ooze out of the side.
+Then, we layered out some Liquid Nails all over the back of the frame pieces being careful not to get too close to the edge because you don’t want any of the adhesive to be visible in the reflection or to ooze out of the side.

-Immediately, place the board on the mirror.
+Immediately, place the board onto the mirror.
 The outer edge of the frame will be at the edge of the mirror.

 We put our mirror together like this: top first, left side, bottom, then right side.
 When putting in the last piece it should fit like a puzzle, nice and tight.